Russian speculative fiction: Late Soviet era

+The period 1956 to the early 1970s was the "golden era" of Soviet science fiction.

 Algis Budrys described postwar Russian science fiction as akin to the style of Hugo Gernsback: "Ah, Comrade, here among the marvels of the year 2000 ... we are free to discuss dialectical materialism in total tranquility".
 In the second half of the 20th century, Soviet science fiction authors, inspired by the Thaw period of the 1950 and 1960s and the country's space pioneering, developed a more varied and complex approach.
 The liberties of the genre offered Soviet writers a loophole for free expression.
 Social science fiction, concerned with philosophy, ethics, utopian and dystopian ideas, became the prevalent subgenre; Budrys said in 1968, when reviewing a collection translated into English, that Russian authors had "discovered John Campbell", with stories that "read like they were from the back pages of circa 1950 Astoundings".
 Most Soviet writers still portrayed the future Earth optimistically, as a communist utopia - some did it frankly, some to please publishers and avoid censorship.
 Postapocalyptic and dystopian plots were usually placed outside Earth – on underdeveloped planets, in the distant past, or on parallel worlds.
 Nevertheless, the settings occasionally bore allusion of the real world, and could serve as a satire of contemporary society.